UFE Treatment at Houston Fibroids

 Our physicians, located in Houston, Katy, and Sugar Land, specialize in using UFE to treat fibroid tumors quickly and efficiently.

-Uterine fibroid embolization (UFE) is a less invasive procedure for the treatment of uterine fibroids.
+Uterine fibroid embolization (UFE) is a less invasive procedure for treating uterine fibroids.

 - Decrease in heavy menstrual bleeding from symptomatic fibroids